iteravirgo/bcsitera.github.io/apps/moderan/docs/en-US/help.md

  <br/>

-## How to Get Customers from Moderan
+## How to Get Customers or Vendors from Moderan

-To get customers from Moderan, run action **Moderan – Get Customers**.
-Existing (mapped) customers will be updated, and new customers (who have a Registration No in Moderan) created.
+To get customers or vendors from Moderan, run action **Moderan – Get Customers/Vendors**.
+Existing (mapped) customers or vendors will be updated, and new customers or vendors (who have a Registration No in Moderan) created.

-The customers who do not have a Registration No. will be skipped.
+The customers or vendors who do not have a Registration No. will be skipped.

 If the customer has English as the invoicing language, the Language code is also displayed on the BC customer card.

-If new customers were created, review customer cards and fill in missing data like **Posting Groups**.
+If new customers or vendors were created, review customer or vendor cards and fill in missing data like **Posting Groups**.

-**Moderan – Get Customers** can be setup to run automatically by using **Job Queue** functionality.
+**Moderan – Get Customers/Vendors** can be setup to run automatically by using **Job Queue** functionality.

 To do so, open **Job Queue Entries** and create new entry as: